mmamaev/timeboard/doc/source/making_a_timeboard.rst

 For most real-world scenarios a simple pattern of labels uniformly recurring across the whole timeboard is not sufficient for building a usable timeline.
 This is where :py:class:`.Organizer` comes into play.

-:py:class:`.Organizer` tells how to partition the frame into chunks and how to structure each span into workshifts.
+:py:class:`.Organizer` tells how to partition the frame into chunks called 'spans' and how to structure each span into workshifts.

 There are two mandatory parameters for an organizer.
 The first one is either `marks` or `marker` (but not both), it defines spans' boundaries.
 The second one is `structure`, it defines the structure of each span.